codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call your friend who stands in a hole?
-Phil.
+"Dad, I'm cold."
+"Go stand in the corner, I hear it's 90 degrees."

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
- 1. Non-impact printer
- 2. Dot matrix printer
- 3. Daisywheel printer
- 4. Impact printer
+What did the name of the Tor Anonymity Network orignially stand for?
+ 1. The Only Router
+ 2. The Orange Router
+ 3. The Ominous Router
+ 4. The Onion Router

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  The Onion Router
 </details>

 ## Home Server Up-Time

-Its been **** since this server shutdown
+Its been **1 days** since this server shutdown